-Frida Kahlo was a Mexican illustrator, active in the 20th century, who is known for her self-portraits (Zelazko, 2024).
-The painting I have chosen for my contextual analysis is "The Two Fridas" (1939).
-The key context surrounding this painting was the divorce from her husband, Diego Rivera (www.fridakahlo.org, 2009a).
-The painting is more than a self-portrait; it is a direct symbol of her fractured identity, using formal illustration elements to make her internal state visible (www.fridakahlo.org, 2009b).
+Frida Kahlo, a 20th-century Mexican artist, is renowned for her self-portraits (Zelazko, 2024).
+For my analysis, I examine "The Two Fridas" (1939), a work influenced by her divorce from Diego Rivera (www.fridakahlo.org, 2009a).
+More than a self-portrait, the painting symbolises her fractured identity, using formal elements to make her internal state visible (www.fridakahlo.org, 2009b).

 The Two Fridas, 1939 by Frida Kahlo

-The composition is of two Fridas wearing contrasting clothes.
-One wears a European-style dress and the other a traditional Tehuana dress.
-This contrast is a direct reference to Kahlo's heritage, a blend of German and Mexican cultures (www.fridakahlo.org, 2002).
-It is also central to the conflict of Kahlo's divorce, as Rivera loved her Mexican side but rejected her European side (Bryson, 2023).
+This contrast is a direct reference to Kahlo’s heritage, a blend of German and Mexican cultures (www.fridakahlo.org, 2002).
+It is also central to the conflict of Kahlo’s divorce, as Rivera loved her Mexican side but rejected her European side (Bryson, 2023a).

-In conclusion, Kahlo's use of formal elements to illustrate her inner turmoil and fractured identity in response to her divorce creates a universally understood artwork.
+In conclusion, Kahlo’s use of formal elements to illustrate her inner turmoil and fractured identity following her divorce creates a work universally understood.
 Her heartbreak, heritage, and physical pain resonate with all of us, making her art a powerful expression of human experience.

 Reference list